In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

 A student admitted to the combined JD/MBA program spends the first year doing core studies in one program and the second year doing core studies in the other program.
 The remaining years in the program combine Law and Business courses in a way that will allow the achievement of both degrees in four rather than five years (please consult the MBA office).

 A student admitted to the combined MSW/MBA program will require an undergraduate degree in Social Work (BSW) or equivalent.
-The MSW/MBA degree can be completed in two years of study (24 months) including fall/winter and spring/summer sessions (please consult the MBA office).
+The MSW/MBA degree can be completed in two years of study (24 months) including Fall/Winter and Summer (including Spring Intersession) Terms (please consult the MBA office).

 A student admitted to the combined MBT/MBA program will require an undergraduate degree in Biological Sciences or equivalent (please consult the MBA office).

-A student admitted to the MD/MBA program spends the first year in the MBA program, completing a minimum of 12 half courses.
+A student admitted to the MD/MBA program spends the first year in the MBA program, completing a minimum of 36 units (6.0 full-course equivalents).
 The student will be required to hold an undergraduate degree and be admitted to both the MD and MBA programs.
 A program will be developed for each student under the guidelines of the Leaders in Medicine program (please consult the MBA office).

 The delivery format of the program is different from the Haskayne MBA program and requires more integrative types of sessions and activities.
 However, the program requires many of the same courses as are required in the Haskayne MBA program.
 In general, students in this program are expected to follow a general curriculum rather than electing an area-specific specialization other than the specialization in Global Energy Management.
 Only in rare cases will it be possible for students to do the latter.
 The Executive MBA has the same 13 core course credits with 7 additional courses for a total of 20 as the other MBA programs.
 A complete course overview can be found on the Haskayne website.
 It is expected that all participants entering the program in a given year will complete the program requirements at the same pace, completing all of them over the same 20-month time frame.